What is the importance of developing job skills?

 - Professional degree holders will earn $2.9 million.

-Note: Example does not account for the time value
+Note: Example does not account for the time value of money.

 To remain skilled, education must remain dynamic